QuantEcon/python_lecture_sandpit/source/rst/cass_koopmans_1.rst

-The model can be viewed as an extension of the model of Robert Solow described in `an earlier lecture <https://lectures.quantecon.org/py/python_oop.html>`__ but adapted to make the savings rate the outcome of an optimal choice.
+The model can be viewed as an extension of the model of Robert Solow described in `an earlier lecture <https://lectures.quantecon.org/py/python_oop.html>`__ but adapted to make the saving rate the outcome of an optimal choice.

 (Solow assumed a constant saving rate determined outside the model).